MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

     > ![Failed installation message](media/failed-install.PNG "Failed installation message")

 > [!IMPORTANT]
 > Dynamics 365 Guides data will be stored in the Common Data Service solution.
-Before anyone can create and use guides, however, you [must assign appropriaate roles to all Dynamics 365 Guides users](assign-role.md).
+Before anyone can create and use guides, however, you [must assign appropriate roles to all Dynamics 365 Guides users](assign-role.md).

 ## What's next?